tmarkec/take_a_hike/TESTING.md

 | &check; | Clicking the navbar logo loads the home page
 | &check; | Navbar shows the nav links for Home, Post and buttons for Sign up and Sign In
 | &check; | Clicking the Home tab on the navbar loads the home page
-| &check; | Clicking the Post tab on the navbar loads the about page
+| &check; | Clicking the Post tab on the navbar loads the post page
 | &check; | Clicking the Sign in button on the navbar loads the Sign in page
 | &check; | Clicking the Sign up button on the navbar loads the Sign up page